M\"obius transformation and a Cauchy family on the sphere: M obius transformation and a Cauchy family on

+The parameters $\mu$ and $\rho$ of the spherical Cauchy family (\ref{eq:sphere_c}) can be clearly interpreted.
+The parameter $\mu$ controls the mode of the density.
+The concentration of the distribution is regulated by $\rho$.
+The greater the value of $\rho$, the greater the concentration of the density (\ref{eq:sphere_c}) around the mode.
+In particular, when \sk{$\rho = 0$, the distribution (\ref{eq:sphere_c}) reduces to the uniform distribution on $S^d$.} On the other hand, as $\rho$ tends to 1, the distribution converges to a point distribution with singularity at $y=\mu$. \sk{There is a similar interpretation for the case $\|\phi\|>1$ because $f(y;\phi)=f(y;\phi/\|\phi \|^2)$.
+See Fig.\ \ref{fig:comparison} given in \S \ref{sec:comparison} for some plots of the densities of the spherical Cauchy (\ref{eq:sphere_c}).}

-The Cauchy family on the sphere (\ref{eq:sphere_c}) has a closure property related to the M\"obius subgroup (\ref{eq:mobius_s2}).
-To see this, it is advantageous to extend the parameter space of the spherical Cauchy (\ref{eq:sphere_c}) to be $\mathbb{R}^{d+1}$.
-Specifically, we write the density
+In order to investigate the relationship between the spherical Cauchy family (\ref{eq:sphere_c}) and the set of transformations (\ref{eq:mobius_s2}), it is advantageous to write the parameters of the spherical Cauchy (\ref{eq:sphere_c}) as $\phi=\rho \mu$ and extend the parameter space to be $\overline{\mathbb{R}}^{d+1}$.
+Specifically, we write the density of the spherical Cauchy as